§ §DUNEDIN

 We know this market

 Dunedin is one of New Zealand's most distinctive commercial cities — university-led, healthcare-anchored, heritage-rich and home to a science-research cluster (Otago University, Cawthron-adjacent, AgResearch sites) that gives it an industry mix you don't see elsewhere south of Wellington.
-We've audited the Dunedin landscape across education, health, scientific services, manufacturing and heritage hospitality.
+We've studied the Dunedin landscape across education, health, scientific services, manufacturing and heritage hospitality.
 We design for the city's actual mix, not a generic provincial template.

 NZST/NZDT-aligned